Suvink/docs-choreo-dev/en/docs/quick-start-guides/deploy-your-first-static-web-application.md

-# Deploy your first static web application
+# Deploy Your First Static Web Application

 Choreo is an internal developer platform as a service that simplifies building, deploying, monitoring, and managing cloud-native applications.
 It allows developers to focus on innovation and implementation by handling platform complexities.